-When a student is late to school, he/she must first report to the front office to sign in and get a re-admit slip.
-The first unverified tardy each quarter is free.
+When a student is late to school, he/she must first report to the front office to sign in and get an admit slip.
+The first unverified tardy each quarter is forgiven.
 Any unverified tardies thereafter will result in detention.
-Three tardies in one week will result in suspension of uptown lunch privileges for a period of 5 days.
-Repeated offenses will result in students being referred to the Student Attendance Review Board.
+Unserved detentions will result in suspension of uptown lunch privileges after 5 days.
 The teachers, registrar and/or principal will monitor tardies between classes and detention will be assigned.
 Students will not be allowed to participate in extracurricular activities until detentions have been cleared.

-Absence for 5 days or More
+Absence for 5 days or more

 If you know that your child is going to be out of town for 5 or more days you must get a contract from the office five days prior to leaving.
 The parent, student, teacher and principal must sign this contract.
 The student must coordinate with the registrar who takes assignment sheets to each of the teachers before the absence.
-Work may be picked up the day before the absence.
-Upon return to school the student must turn his/ her work into the office, along with the assignment sheet, these will be delivered to the appropriate teacher.
+Work will be ready to be picked up the day before the absence.
+Upon return to school the student must turn his/ her work into the office, along with the assignment sheet these will be delivered to the appropriate teacher.
 This must be completed within two days of the date of return.
 Failure to turn in work by this time will result in no credit for the student's absence and the inability to have the opportunity to go out for an extended time with credit for the remainder of the school year.